Home » Engineering » chemical engineering » What is a coal?Know about Composition of coal,Classification of coal and analysis of a coal

 Ash is the non-combustible, useless matter that is left behind when all the combustible substances have burnt off from coal.
 Ash usually consists of silica, alumina, iron oxide and small quantities of lime, magnesia, etc.

-Ash content is determined by heating the residue obtained after removal of moisture and volatile matter at 700 ± 50 °C for half an hour without a lid in muffle furnace.
-The residue left is cooled in a dessicator and weighed.
-From the weight of residue, the percentage of ash is calculated as
+You determine the ash content by heating the residue (after removing moisture and volatile matter) at 700 ± 50 °C for half an hour without a lid in a muffle furnace.
+After heating, you cool the residue in a desiccator and weigh it.
+You then calculate the percentage of ash using the weight of the residue as follows.

 Let the weight of ash formed = `W_3` g